andyweb21/nuxt-static-boilerplate/docs/server-configuration.md

 # Server Configuration

 `Boilerplate` provides default server settings that can be customized to your individual needs.
+The settings are divided into `development` and `production` environments.

+This way you can create your preferred setup for each environment separately and avoid possible issues with the cache, stuck local dev server and so on.

-See `config/server.js`
+Settings → `config/server.js`

 ## Development

-Commands: `npm run dev` or `yarn dev`
+Commands → `npm run dev` or `yarn dev`

 The development environment is accessible by default at `http://localhost:3003`

+Default:

 ```js
 // config/server.js